 Overview.
 The MHA is a professional degree for students wishing to pursue management careers in health systems, hospitals, consulting firms, managed care organizations, insurance firms, non-governmental organizations, medical group practices, government agencies and other settings.
 The residential Master of Healthcare Administration (MHA) degree is designed for new and early careerists and emphasizes a balance between systematic learning about health services and public health issues on the one hand and management and policy analysis, concepts, and techniques on the other.
 Emphasis is placed on both classroom and experience-based learning.
+See the MHA Plan of study.
 (Healthcare professionals with 3 or more years of managerial experience may wish to consider the Executive MHA program).

 Growth.
 The MHA programs support students in their academic and professional development through a series of professional development courses, faculty mentorship, student organizations and interactions with more experienced Executive MHA students and program alumni.

 Value.
 The MHA program at Gillings provides superior value.
 As an institution, in state and out of state tuition is among the lowest for top ranked MHA programs and graduate students from outside North Carolina have an opportunity to qualify for in state tuition during their second year.
 The University, school and department also provide a variety of merit and need based awards.
 All students in the program receive some type of financial award during their first year.
 Additionally, 25-30% of students get teaching assistantships in their second-year.

 Results.
 Residential MHA students secure full time positions in the field within 3 months of graduation.
 MHA students are exceptionally competitive for post graduate administrative fellowships and positions with top regional and national healthcare organizations.
 (For more information on job placements, see our Job Placements page).